relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

 You can also specify ranges to print.
 The colon operator gives you control over whole sections of a string.
 The first number is the beginning of the slice, and the second number determines the end.
-The second number may be confusing at first because it is intended to identify "up to but not including" thte last character.
+The second number may be confusing at first because it is intended to identify "up to but not including" the last character.
 Consider this example:

 &nbsp;